 - Assessing the health of patients and carrying out physical examinations, diagnostic and laboratory tests

-- Creating anesthetic care plans that are tailored to the individual needs of the patients
+- Creating anaesthetic care plans that are tailored to the individual needs of the patients

-- Monitoring patients before, during, and after anesthesia is administered
+- Monitoring patients before, during, and after anaesthesia is administered

 - Assisting in preparing documents